 ESCOP Actions Requiring APLU Approval

-The development of the formal BAA budget request for the Section and other nonfederal affiliated research units, and entitling legislation relative to that budget are matters requiring formal action of APLU because these recommendations will later be considered for formal support by APLU.
+The development of the formal BAA budget request for the Section and other nonfederal affiliated research units and entitling legislation relative to that budget are matters requiring formal action of APLU because these recommendations will later be considered for formal support by APLU.
 Other issues requiring formal APLU approval may arise from time to time.
 Procedures for seeking APLU approval are:

 Proposals or statements of issues are prepared by ESCOP indicating the support of the majority of the voting members of ESCOP.